WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 # Preflight
 ---

+## OS requirements

+This assumes development on macOS, which is Unix 03 / POSIX standard, or some nice BSD/* nix platform that is excellent for web development.
+masOS specific stuff here basically is [*Homebrew*](https://brew.sh) and [*Laravel Valet*](https://github.com/laravel/valet).
+The first is just package manager and the second can be substituted by installing *nginx* and *dnsmasq* to serve local static files, plus it seems that there is also [Valet Linux](https://github.com/cpriego/valet-linux).
+If you are on pure MSW, my first and last suggestion is using MSW as just host for *nix* virtual machine.
+This tut does not include any need for databases.
+I bet somebody has written *Medium* article that web development on MSW rocks.
+Btw, if one has to switch back and forth between POSIX and MSW while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must.

 ## Set up basic dir structure

 Crate master directory and set files tree up like this (`tree -a .`).